Halsu/halsu-plugins-for-streaming/README.md

 * **Blur effects**: Sample spacing (0-100).
 Lower values = coarser sampling (faster), higher values = denser sampling (smoother).
 At maximum, samples every pixel within radius.
 Performance impact scales with square of quality.
 * **Chromatic Aberration**: Number of gradient samples for radial blur (1-100).
 Quality=1 produces sharp chromatic fringing, higher values create smooth radial blur per channel.

-Best practice is to use low setting while adjusting the effect strength / radius, then increasing the quality until the result is acceptable, but no more.
+Best practice is to use low setting while adjusting the effect radius, then increasing the quality until the result is acceptable, but no more.
 High settings are rarely needed, and they can be VERY compute intensive.
-Hint: Very low settings can be combined with high strength settings for artistic, non-realistic effects.
+Hint: Very low settings can be combined with high radius settings for artistic, non-realistic effects.

-With chromatic aberration, realistic lens characteristics often call for very low setting for both the strength and quality.
+With chromatic aberration, realistic lens characteristics often call for very low setting for both the radius and quality.

 ---